The rules of car loan refinancing

 Access to a car is pretty much a necessity and a freedom that most Americans wouldn’t want to do without—even if car loan payments take a big bite out of their budget.
-In a 2018 survey conducted by the National Endowment for Financial Education, 15 percent of U.S. adults said they worried about their car loan debt.
 Whether or not you agree that owning your car is a financial burden, bringing monthly costs down is a good goal to have.

 So the big question: When is it a good time to refinance your car loan?
 How about when you need monthly payments to be more manageable.
 That’s a good answer.
 But there are a few other things to consider.
 But first you should get a good understanding of how refinancing a car works so the route you choose meets your specific goals.

 Refinancing your car is a lot like refinancing your house; you’re getting a new car loan to replace the one you have.
 Here are the factors to consider for doing that successfully.

 Get your credit report, which is free once a year, and check for mistakes that may lower your credit score.
 If there are any, get them fixed.
 Look for items you can pay down or off, especially anything in collections.